tanjina-3ni/Node-JS-Projects/Real-Time-Chat-Room/README.md

 # Chat Room

-This is a realtime chat app.
+This is a real-time chat app.
 Connected users in a room can communicate.
-They can send private message to a specific user as well.
-The users can make video call in group or person to person.
+They can send a private message to a specific user as well.
+The users can make a video call in a group or person to person.

 ## Tools
 - Node.js